WaspPl/Projekt-NoSQL/README.md

 # backend-api
 Back-end RESTful API for use with Node.js
-Made for easy management of a database contining "Owners", "Apartments" and "Reviews" collections.
+Made for easy management of a database contining "Owners", "Apartments" and "Reviews" collections.</br>
 Uses MongoDB.

 # Getting Started

-This API is made for a university project and is not made to be used commertially.
-That being said, if you do want to use it anyway check Installing for instructions on how to set it up.
+This API is made for a university project and is not made to be used commercially.
+That being said, if you do want to use it anyway, check the Installing section.
 # Installing

-1. Clone the respository
+1. Clone the repository
-2. In the main folder create an  ".env" file
+2. In the main folder create a .env file.
-The file should contain your credentials needed to access a mongodb cluster.
+The file should contain your credentials needed to access a mongodb cluster.</br>
-Structure it like this (replace "Example" with correct values):
+Structure it like this. (replace "Example" with correct values):
 ```
 DB_USER="Example"
 DB_PASSWORD="Example"